List of fugitives from justice who disappeared

 This is a list of fugitives from justice, notable people who disappeared or evaded capture while being sought by law enforcement agencies in connection with a crime, and who are currently sought or were sought for the duration of their presumed natural lifetime.
+For espionage cases, only persons motivated by pecuniary gain are included.

 Listing here does not imply guilt and may include persons who are or were wanted only for questioning.